Contents

 In one line: An Agent Team’s knowledge shouldn’t be scattered across each Agent’s Context — it needs a centralized, compilable, searchable knowledge base.

-One evening I had Em ingest 10 conversation logs — records of my interactions with different Agents throughout the process of building the entire Agent Team, including how I coordinated Em and C7 for parallel processing, how I discussed GM’s design with Agent G, and how I manually handed off one Agent’s output to another.
+One evening I told Em to ingest 10 conversation logs — records of my interactions with different Agents throughout the process of building the entire Agent Team, including how I coordinated Em and C7 for parallel processing, how I discussed GM’s design with Agent G, and how I manually handed off one Agent’s output to another, among other records.
 After the ingest completed, Em’s wiki gained 3 brand-new concepts (bootstrap-agent-pattern, prompt-relay-pattern, cross-machine-registry-pattern), updated 3 entity pages and 2 existing concepts, and produced a source summary containing a complete timeline of all 10 conversations, 5 human coordination patterns, 10 architectural decisions, and “7 patterns GM needs to learn.”

-That was when I first felt like an Agent had “remembered” the things we’d done together.
-That feeling didn’t come from a larger Context window (around that time Opus models’ Context Windows grew from 200K to 1M tokens) — it came from knowledge starting to get structured.
-Decisions and patterns that had been scattered across different session conversation histories, after Em’s ingest, became wiki pages that any Agent could query at any point in time.
-And the pages cross-referenced each other — Em didn’t just store knowledge, it built the connections between pieces of knowledge.
-That gave Context a new dimension.
+At that moment, I finally felt like an Agent had “remembered” the things we’d done together.
+That sudden feeling didn’t come from a larger Context Window (around that time Opus models’ Context Windows grew from 200K to 1M tokens) — it came from the knowledge we’d saved starting to get structured.
+Discussions, decisions, and Patterns that had been scattered across different session conversation histories, after Em’s ingest, became wiki pages that any Agent could query at any point in time — and the pages cross-referenced each other!
+That meant Em didn’t just store knowledge and structure it — it also built the connections between pieces of knowledge.
+That brought a new dimension to Context.

-In earlier articles I mentioned that building the Agent Team consumed 1,080,005 output tokens — roughly equivalent to 800 pages of text — and 97% of that output was Markdown.
-That Markdown was scattered across different conversation logs, different design documents, and different Agents’ working directories.
-Without someone systematically organizing it all, that knowledge was just text sitting somewhere — not knowledge that could actually be used.
-That’s exactly why we designed Em.
-For now, Em doesn’t do anything else.
-It only does three things: ingest (converting raw materials into structured wiki pages), query (finding relevant knowledge in the wiki to answer questions), and lint (checking the wiki for consistency and completeness).
-It serves as the entire Agent Team’s knowledge compiler [2][7] — raw data in, structured knowledge out.
+In earlier articles I mentioned that building the Agent Team consumed roughly 800 pages’ worth of output tokens, and nearly all of that output was documents scattered across different conversation logs, different design files, and different Agents’ working directories.
+Without someone systematically organizing it all, that knowledge was just text sitting somewhere — and unless you remembered to tell an Agent to go read it, that text wasn’t usable knowledge.
+Agent Em, designed specifically to solve that problem, was the answer I needed.
+For now, Em doesn’t do anything else — it only does three things: ingest (converting raw materials into structured wiki pages), query (finding relevant knowledge in the wiki to answer questions), and lint (checking the wiki for consistency and completeness — more on how Em grew later).
+It serves as the entire Agent Team’s knowledge compiler [2][7] — raw data in, structured (compiled) knowledge out.

 raw → wiki → inbox: Three Stages of Knowledge

-raw/: Where raw materials live, untouched.
-This might be a conversation log, an external document, the contents of a GitHub repo, or even a scraped DeepWiki page.
-Em never modifies anything in raw/ — it only extracts knowledge from it.
+raw/: Where raw materials live.
+Em doesn’t do any processing on the Raw data — this might be a conversation log, an external document, the contents of a GitHub repo, or even a scraped DeepWiki page.
+Em never modifies these materials, it only “extracts” knowledge from them.

-wiki/: Em’s core output — the structured knowledge base.
-It contains four types of pages: concepts (ideas like Context Engineering or the three-layer methodology framework), entities (people, things, tools — like each Agent, external tools, or the author), sources (source summaries documenting the raw materials and outputs from each ingest), and analysis (cross-concept synthesis, like methodology recommendations for GM).
-Every page follows a fixed structure (title, type, date, source tags), and pages are connected via cross-references [8].
+wiki/: Em’s core output — essentially a structured knowledge base, but with four types of pages: concepts (ideas like Context Engineering or the three-layer methodology framework), entities (people, things, tools — like each Agent, external tools, or the author), sources (source summaries documenting the raw materials and outputs from each ingest), and analysis (cross-concept synthesis, like methodology recommendations for GM).
+Every page follows a fixed structure (title, type, date, source tags), making it easy for Agents to read and understand [8], and pages are connected via cross-references so you can find related material when you need it.

 inbox/: Pending messages from other Agents.
 When C7 completes a skill entry, or Dm finishes building a new Agent, they can drop a notification into Em’s inbox telling it “there’s something new worth ingesting into the wiki.”
-This mechanism is still manual for the most part (usually I’m the one telling Em “go ingest this”), but by design it will eventually be automated and coordinated by GM.
+This mechanism is still mostly manual for now (usually I’m the one telling Em “go ingest this”), but I want the design to eventually have this automated and coordinated by GM.

 Three Ingest Stories